timthepost/lume-basic-seo/README.md

-_**It is expected that the default settings will be quite noisy.**_ I suggest looking at the warnings, addressing them as best you can while remembering that it's humans that we must really optimize for, and then dial them back using options like squelch knobs.
+_**It is expected that the default settings will be quite noisy.**_ I suggest looking at the warnings, addressing them as best you can while remembering that it's humans that we must really optimize for, and then dial settings back until you're happy with the output.

 Don't make your content _less_ readable by reacting to these warnings.
 Take some time to think about how to use fewer words, or fewer common words.
 Titles and